bioCKO/Exo70/README.md

 In terms of next steps, we need to regenerate the tree with the inclusion of the integrated domain from RGH2, incorporate ScExo70 as an outgroup, and perform two different multiple sequence alignments to account for full length and Exo70 domain alignments.

-## Assessment of positions within the multiple sequence alignment using GUIDANCE
+### Assessment of positions within the multiple sequence alignment using GUIDANCE
 ```bash
 ~/src/guidance.v2.02/www/Guidance/guidance.pl --seqFile Exo70_AtBdHvOs.fa --msaProgram MAFFT --seqType aa -outDir Exo70_AtBdHvOs_GUIDANCE --proc_num 4
 ```

+### Identification of novel motifs within Exo70 genes
+Use the existing pipeline within QKdomain to identify all sequences not associated with Exo70 domains and identify additional conserved motifs.

+## Evolution of Exo70 genes
-## Nucleotide diversity in the Exo70 gene family
+### Nucleotide diversity in Exo70 genes
 Are there additional Exo70 that are integrated in NB-LRR that exist as allelic variants?
 Presence/absence variation relative to other sequenced genomes?
 (Confirm with BLAST)

+## Transcriptional dynamics of Exo70 genes
-## Tissue-dependent gene expression in *Hordeum vulgare* for the Exo70 gene family
+### Tissue-dependent gene expression in *Hordeum vulgare* for the Exo70 gene family
 Alignment of RNAseq data from barley tissue data sets onto Exo70 gene families.
 Need to extract the genomic regions encompassing Exo70 genes with GFF files.
 Perform clustering analysis, look for general trends in tissue-specificity within each clade.
 Particular attention to the Exo70F and Exo70FX clades.

+## Evolutionary history of NLR/Exo70 association
-## Exo70 integrations within NLRs
+### Exo70 integrations within NLRs
 An analysis that can occur would look across all plant species for the integration of Exo70 into NLRs.
 Questions include (1) are there intregrations in other species?, (2) do they all have the same orientation?, and (3) are all Exo70 derived from the same group? (we already know the answer is no, Exo70F and Exo70FX).

 ---